 But aren’t we getting tired of seeing celebrities?

 Yes.
-That’s why a lot of brands are featuring “real people” in their campaigns.
+That’s why many brands are featuring “real people” in their campaigns.
 Using celebrities is great if you’re a brand like Apple which has millions dedicated to marketing campaigns, but today, the majority of people aren’t really interested in celebrity culture.
 After all, how much can these multi-millionaires relate to the average Joe?

 Perhaps understanding this—and following the successes of other brands, Apple shared a new video as part of the “Behind the Mac” campaign titled “Test the Impossible”.
 The video shows students working on fashion, photography, and even programming where they’re testing the impossible and pursuing their creative passions.